cfpb/design-system/docs/components/dropdowns.md

                   <option value="option4">Option 8</option>
               </select>
           </div>
+    variation_group_description: "Custom JavaScript may be required to make the default multiselect component accessible for the visually impaired.
+See the [accessibility]() section for more information. "
 use_cases: >-
   While dropdowns are easy to implement, they aren’t always the best choice from a usability perspective.